-d.
-Develop and implement, in coordination with the installation commander and/or his ATO, local security procedures to defend against terrorism, and support these procedures with adequate planning, exercise, and evaluation.

 e.
+Develop and implement, in coordination with the installation commander and/or his ATO/mission assurance officer, local security procedures to defend against terrorism, and support these procedures with adequate planning, exercise, and evaluation.

-In coordination with the installation commander and/or installation ATO, identify those installation assets likely to become terrorist targets, paying particular attention to mission essential vulnerable areas (MEVA) and identify appropriate defensive/countermeasures to protect those assets.
+f.
+In coordination with the installation commander and/or installation ATO/mission assurance officer, identify those installation assets likely to become terrorist targets, paying particular attention to mission essential vulnerable areas (MEVA) and identify appropriate defensive/countermeasures to protect those assets.